 Five teachers’ houses – a practice adopted throughout Malawi and an essential element in attracting good teachers to the school.

-Teachers’ offices, and a secure storeroom which is currently used as a library.
+Teachers’ office, and a secure storeroom which is currently used as a library.

-A Girl’s Dormitory which allows 56 girls to live on site allowing them to study without having to travel long distances and do domestic chores.
+A Girl’s Dormitory which allows around 70 girls to live on site allowing them to study without having to travel long distances and do domestic chores.

-A Dining and Study Block for the girls living in the dormitory and we are also constructing a kitchen.
+A Kitchen, Dining and Study Block for the girls living in the dormitory

 Outdoor facilities, including a football pitch and a netball court.